Associate Professor, Associate Chair for Instruction, and the Chair of the Doctoral Committee

 Turkey and the Ottoman Empire; South Balkans; Middle East; North Caucasus; Comparative world history; Organized crime and the drug trade

 Ryan Gingeras joined the National Security Affairs Department in June 2010.
+He is currently the Associate Chair of Instruction and the Chair of the Doctoral Committee.
 He previously was an assistant professor of history at Long Island University, C.W.
 Post Campus and Lafayette College.
 Trained as a historian of the late Ottoman Empire, his teaching and research interests span the greater Middle East.
 In addition to speaking both German and Turkish fluently, he also possesses working knowledge of Albanian, Macedonian and Spanish.

 In 2009, Ryan Gingeras published his first book, Sorrowful Shores: Violence, Ethnicity and the End of the Ottoman Empire (Oxford University Press).
 Sorrowful Shores presents a micro-historical study of northwestern Anatolia during the transition between the Ottoman Empire and the beginning of the Turkish Republic.
 Challenging the determinism associated with nationalist interpretations of Turkish history between 1912 and 1923, Sorrowful Shores delves deeper into this period of transition between empire and nation-state.
 Looking closely at a corner of territory immediately south of the old Ottoman capital of Istanbul, it traces the violent evolution of various communities of native Christians and immigrant Muslims against the backdrop of the Balkan Wars, the First World War, the Armenian Genocide, the Turkish War of Independence, and the Greek occupation of the region.